There are illustrators that faithfully stick to one medium almost their entire careers. I’m not one of them.

 How to paint with Acryla Gouache

-Of course there’s no one way to go about but I’d love to give you a look of how I do it.
+Of course there’s no one way to go about but I’d love to give you a look into how I do it.

 First I make a tiny sketch (thumbnail) in my sketchbook of what I want to paint.
 I once took a photo in Hastings (UK) of a woman standing in front of a bakery while her dog was pulling the line, eager to get in the shop.
 I thought this was such a funny scene so I decide to capture it in a painting.